nauqh/resonances/README.md

 The recommendation engine employs **Content-based Filtering** method with **K-Nearest Neighbor** (KNN) algorithm, utilizing the Spotify Million Playlist Dataset for analyzing user music preferences.
 We've also integrated **OpenAI**'s advanced LLM model, fine-tuned specifically for music-related content.

 ## Recommendation engine
-The recommendation engine comprises two essential components: the Music Taste Analyzer and the Song Recommender.
+The recommendation engine comprises two essential components: Music Taste Analyzer and Song Recommender.

 ### 1. Song Recommender
 The Music Recommender employs content-based filtering technique, leveraging K-Nearest Neighbor (KNN) algorithm to suggest songs that are closely aligned with user music preferences.

-[Content-based Filtering](https://developers.google.com/machine-learning/recommendation/content-based/basics) is a recommender technique that uses unique features of items to find similar ones.
+[Content-based Filtering](https://developers.google.com/machine-learning/recommendation/content-based/basics) is a recommendation technique that uses unique features of items to find similar ones.
 It assigns a similarity score based on these features to generate recommendations.
 In the case of Spotify playlists, this involves analyzing song characteristics to compute an aggregate score for a playlist.
 Then, it recommends top similar songs that closely align with this score but are not already in the playlist.

 The [K-Nearest Neighbor (KNN)](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) algorithm is commonly used in Content-based Filtering for music recommendation systems.
 It works by finding a specified number (K) of music tracks that closely match a user's current preferences.
 This is done by comparing features like genre, tempo, instrumentation, and user behavior patterns.
 By utilizing this similarity metric, KNN can make accurate predictions about which songs a user is likely to enjoy based on their past interactions with the platform.